 Mark was nominated as a Technology Pioneer by the World Economic Forum in 2008, and a Young Global Leader in 2010.
 He has been a member of the Clinton Global Initiative, through his work at Imaginatik.

 Mark was born in Toronto, Canada.
 His parents are South African.
 He has lived most his life in England, as well as large stints in Paris, Berlin, Boston, San Francisco, Johannesburg and the French Alps.
-He is married and has two sons.

 Mark likes reading, especially business topics (although also interesting fiction and business history books).
 He actually enjoys travel and likes to visit cities often.
 In his spare time, Mark writes concept outlines for books, TV shows and movies.